Cuomo handily defeats 'resistance' challenger Cynthia Nixon, as other far-left Dems fall behind in early returns

 Cuomo had racked up endorsements from a wide assortment of people including Joe Biden, Hillary Clinton and, on Wednesday, performer Nicki Minaj.

-The winner of the primary will face Republican Dutchess County Executive Marc Molinaro, Green Party candidate Howie Hawkins and former Syracuse Mayor Stephanie Miner, an independent, in the November general election.
-It's still possible that both Cuomo and Nixon could appear on the November ballot, thanks to third-party nominations.
+Cuomo will face Republican Dutchess County Executive Marc Molinaro, Green Party candidate Howie Hawkins and former Syracuse Mayor Stephanie Miner, an independent, in the November general election.
+It's was possible that both Cuomo and Nixon could appear on the November ballot, thanks to third-party nominations.
 New York state law allows candidates to run on multiple ballot lines.

 Meanwhile, voters also had "resistance" candidates to choose from in New York's primaries for lieutenant governor and attorney general.